redrails/old-blog/_posts/2016-12-18-A-Road-Incident-Model-Analysis.md

    select(-Vehicle_IMD_Decile))
 ```

-We now have three datasets: Accidents (time and location of accident, road type, weather conditions, etc); Casualties (age, sex, driver/passenger status, severity etc); Vehicle (type, engine capacity, etc).
+We now have three datasets: Accidents (time and location of accident, road type, weather conditions, etc); Casualties (age, sex, driver/passenger status, severity, etc); Vehicle (type, engine capacity, etc).
 We'll start off with some minor exploration of the data.

 ``` r
 # looking at the structure of the datasets